LCOGT/banzai-nres/docs/banzai_nres/development.rst

 Development
 ===========
-BANZAI-NRES is developed on Github and follows a standard open-source project contribution workflow.
+BANZAI-NRES is developed on GitHub and follows a standard open-source project contribution workflow.
 We follow a very similar workflow to Astropy which is documented `here <https://www.astropy.org/contribute.html>`_.

 Testing